Fight Inflammation With These Anti-Inflammatory Recipes

 Carbohydrates or a gluten-free grain, protein, and fat make a complete macro bowl.
 The macro bowl and veggie bowl are very similar, with the addition of protein to the macro bowl.
 Here is a great place to add your fatty fish to increase your intake of omega-3s.

-We cannot control everything we come in contact with every day.
+We can't control everything we come into contact with every day.
 There will always be the inopportune traffic jam or the cupcake at the office birthday party.
 There will be times we stub our toe or get a cold.
 Sometimes we’ll just be a little more stressed than usual — it’s part of life.

 What we can control is the food we consume.
 We can decide not to fill up on overly processed, fried foods.
 We can fill our diet with whole foods, with an emphasis on superfoods, and support those natural anti-inflammatory pathways.

 We get it, it can seem overwhelming to get started, but Kroma Wellness can help.